Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.Melody Beattie

 The fact that Nathan had taken the chance to help me, especially during the COVID-19 heath crisis, makes me so proud to know him.
 The fact that I had put him in that position in the first place has made me realize how incredibly stupid I was to have jumped into my vehicle with no thought of what would happen if that vehicle broke down.

-So, each night when I pound my drum I not only pound it for the front-line workers, I pound it for the kindness of strangers.
+So, each night when I pound my drum I not only do it for the front-line workers, I pound it for the kindness of strangers.